aab222/sample_codes/README.md

 </p>

 The code can also evolve entire clusters of stars (consisting of a range of initial rotation rates and stellar masses) forwards in time, to some desired final age.
 The resulting evolved cluster can be plotted on a rotation-period vs mass diagram (PMD) to show a distribution of rotation rates for a group of coeval stars.
 This distribution can then be expressed as a probability density on the PMD using either brute force (see Breimann et al 2021) or deterministic methods (see Breimann et al 2022 in prep).
-Such a distribution is shown below, where a uniform distribution of model stars has been evolved to the age of the Prasepe cluster, shown as white points.
+Such a distribution is shown below, where a uniform distribution of model stars has been evolved to the age of the Praesepe cluster, shown as white points.

 <p align="center">